What to wear guide

 HAIR + MAKEUP

-A lot of people ask me whether or not they should get your hair and makeup done professionally .
+A lot of people ask me whether or not they should get your hair and makeup done professionally.
+I absolutely don't think it's a necessity, It's a personal preference.
 My answer is always "whatever will make you feel best, do that."
-I absolutely don't think it's necessary whatsoever, because in my personal opinion, I would rather look like MYSELF rather than a super glammed up version of myself; especially because I wear pretty minimal makeup anyways.
 If you want your hair and makeup done, then definitely do it, because this is the perfect opportunity to get pampered and the most important thing is that you feel confident.
 Get your nails done, schedule a hair and makeup appointment, whatever makes you feel like Beyonce.
 I recommend making the day of your engagement session special!
 Keep your day stress free; Take the day off work or don’t plan anything other then your session.
-I also always suggest planning a fun date night after we are finished shooting!

 If you're getting hair and makeup done, I recommend you schedule to be done at least an hour before you have to leave for the shoot so you aren't late.
-Also, if you're always pale from living in Michigan like me and want a spray tan, be sure to get a suuuuper natural airbrushed spray tan rather than one from a tanning salon.
-We don't want you being oompa-loompa orange in your photos.
+If you want to get a spray tan, be sure to get a suuuuper natural airbrushed spray tan rather than one from a tanning salon.
+We don't want you to look oompa-loompa orange in your photos.

 For both men and women, make sure your nails are all clean and shaped and if wearing polish, avoid chipped or faded nail color.
 Fellas, make sure you're groomed to your highest standards including haircut and facial hair.